UvA Green Office

 What does the UvA Green Office do?

-Being based on rootAbility’s Green Office Model, UvA Green Office aims not only to make the university more sustainable, but also to contribute to the education and empowerment of UvA students.
+The UvA Green Office, which is based on rootAbility’s Green Office Model, aims not only to make the university more sustainable, but also to contribute to the education and empowerment of UvA students.
 By working on sustainability projects, students learn real-life skills and are enabled as society’s potential change-makers in the field of sustainable development.

 Based on RootAbility’s Green Office Model, our mission as the UvA Green Office is to make the University more sustainable by empowering its students to initiate change on their campus.
 We provide a platform for discussion, collaboration, and creativity aimed at solving challenging issues at the university, such as sustainable consumer choices, energy efficiency, recycling, and more.
 Our hope is to educate and transform the university through projects created and designed by its own students.